Net Effective Rent Calculator

 What Is Net Effective Rent?

-Net effective rent is the average rent a tenant effectively pays over the full lease term after accounting for concessions such as rent-free months, tenant improvement allowances, maintenance costs, and other fees.
-It is commonly used in commercial leasing, office leasing, retail leasing, and apartment rental analysis to compare lease offers more accurately.
+Net effective rent is the average rent a tenant effectively pays over the full lease term after adjusting for rent concessions, free rent periods, tenant improvement allowances, maintenance costs, and other recurring charges.
+It is widely used in office leasing, retail leasing, industrial leasing, and apartment rental analysis because it shows the true economic cost of a lease, not just the headline rent.

 How to Use the Net Effective Rent Calculator